OrioMonitor/Terms-and-Privacy/Privacy.md

 Last updated: 2023-9-7

-This Privacy Policy describes how your personal information is collected, used, and shared when you download, install, and use the OrioMonitor mobile application ("App").
+This Privacy Policy describes how your personal information is collected, used, and shared when you download, install, and use the OrioMonitor mobile application ("Orio Monitor").

 #### Information We Collect